Backstage Plugin Guide | PagerDuty

 Install the PagerDuty Plugin

-You can install the PagerDuty plugin in Backstage or in Portal using instructions in the following sections:
+You can install the PagerDuty plugin in Backstage or in Portal using the instructions in the following sections:

 To install the PagerDuty plugin in Backstage, run the following commands from your Backstage root directory: